-The goal of the pilots in AARC2 is to enable e-Science communities, e-Infrastructures and research infrastructures to implement, deploy and operate an Authentication and Authorisation Infrastructure following the AARC Blueprint Architecture (AARC BPA).
-For interested research communities AARC also offers support for service delivery pilots, which support research communities to design and choose an e-Infrastructure provider that can deliver AAI services following the AARC BPA “as a service” model.
+The goal of the pilots in AARC2 was to enable e-Science communities, e-Infrastructures and research infrastructures to implement, deploy and operate an Authentication and Authorisation Infrastructure following the AARC Blueprint Architecture (AARC BPA).
+AARC also offered support to design and choose an e-Infrastructure provider that can deliver AAI services following the AARC BPA “as a service” model.

 Focus of the pilot

 EISCAT_3D will be an international research infrastructure conducting ionospheric and atmospheric measurements with radars.
 Their data and tools need to be accessible to a variety of users from different countries and organisations.
 Building an AAI in line with the AARC BPA will ensure controlled, granular access and a robust Level of Assurance scheme for authorisation.

 EPOS is a pan-European collaboration which aims to establish a comprehensive multidisciplinary research platform for the Earth sciences in Europe.
 Their use case involves cross e-Infrastructure integration between the EGI Federation and EUDAT.
 Within this pilot, their current AAI solution will be evolved towards one that is in line with the AARC BPA.

 The Cherenkov Telescope Array (CTA) is a multinational, worldwide project to build a new generation ground-based gamma-ray instrument.
 Prior to the AARC2 project, CTA already had a partial AAI solution in place which did not address all their requirements.
 This pilot thus provides a good example on how to address the needs of a community who already has an AAI in place; in this case a SAML stand-alone catch all Identity Provider for all CTA users, integrated with a group management tool used for authorisation, in line with the AARC BPA.